Rahulsrivastava0124/news_API/README.md

 }
 ```

-**Note:** After registration, users need to log in separately to get access and refresh tokens.
+**Note:** After registration, users need to log in separately to get an access token.

 #### 2. Login User
 ```http